Jeff Loots

-Jeff Loots (born May 19, 1970) is a former American football quarterback who played eight seasons in the Arena Football League (AFL) with the Milwaukee Mustangs, Minnesota Fighting Pike, Albany Firebirds, Oklahoma Wranglers, Chicago Rush, Buffalo Destroyers and Grand Rapids Rampage.
+Jeff Loots (born May 19, 1970) is an American former professional football quarterback who played eight seasons in the Arena Football League (AFL) with the Milwaukee Mustangs, Minnesota Fighting Pike, Albany Firebirds, Oklahoma Wranglers, Chicago Rush, Buffalo Destroyers and Grand Rapids Rampage.
 He played college football at Southwest Minnesota State.

-Early years and college career
+Early life and college

 Loots attended Central High School in Saint Paul, Minnesota.

 He first played college football at Inver Hills Community College in 1989.
 He then played for the Western Illinois Leathernecks of Western Illinois University in 1990.